 So, What Does This Mean For You?

-On top of that, I know what it’s like to let go of your dream, to abandon everything you once thought you wanted, because you realized it would never deliver what it promised–a fulfilled life.
+On top of that, I know what it’s like to let go of the pursuit, to abandon everything you once thought you wanted, because you realized it would never deliver what it promised–a meaningful life.

 Furthermore, I know what it’s like to start over in life with no plan and the vulnerability that comes with it.
 It’s scary, I understand.

-This is a place where we learn to dream again, despite the setbacks and failures that we’ve experienced in life.
+This is a place where we learn to dream again and start the process of discovering the purpose we were made for–despite the setbacks and failures that we’ve experienced in life.